mindspore-ai/docs/install/mindspore_gpu_install_nightly_en.md

 source ~/.bashrc
 ```

+When the default path /usr/local/cuda has an installation package, the LD_LIBRARY_PATH environment variable does not work.
+The reason is that MindSpore uses DT_RPATH to support startup without environment variables, reducing user settings.
+DT_RPATH has a higher priority than the LD_LIBRARY_PATH environment variable.

 ### Installing cuDNN

 After completing the installation of CUDA, Log in and download the corresponding cuDNN installation package from [cuDNN page](https://developer.nvidia.com/zh-cn/cudnn).
 If CUDA 10.1 was previously installed, download cuDNN v7.6.x for CUDA 10.1.
 If CUDA 11.1 was previously installed, download cuDNN v8.0.x for CUDA 11.1.
 Note that download the tgz compressed file.
 Assuming that the downloaded cuDNN package file is named `cudnn.tgz` and the installed CUDA version is 11.1, execute the following command to install cuDNN.